ComputeCanada/magic_castle/docs/README.md

 ### 4.1 source

-The first line of the module block indicates to Terraform where it can find the HCL files that defines the resources that will constitute your future cluster.
-In the releases, this variable is a relative path to the cloud provider folder (i.e.: `./openstack`).
+The first line of the module block indicates to Terraform where it can find the files that define the resources that will compose your cluster.
+In the releases, this variable is a relative path to the cloud provider folder (i.e.: `./aws`).

 **Requirement**: Must be a path to a local folder containing the Magic Castle Terraform files for the cloud provider of your choice.
 It can also be a git